-- 1. The TPO begins developing the UPWP every January. - 2.
-By March 15, the TPO submits a draft document to the Florida Department of Transportation.
+- 1. The TPO begins developing the UPWP in January. - By March 15, the TPO submits a draft document to the Florida Department of Transportation.
 The Department of Transportation staff reviews the UPWP, ensuring the narrative reflects all required activities and the budget contains sufficient, but constrained funding. - 3.
-The draft UPWP is submitted to the TCC and CAC at the April meetings for their review and comment. - 4.
+The draft UPWP is submitted to the TAC, CAC and TPO members at the April meetings for their review and comment. - 4.
 The draft UPWP is placed on the TPO website for 30 days public comment. - 5.
 Following the comment time and recommendations received, the TPO finalizes and approves the UPWP at its June meeting to become effective July 1 for the new fiscal year. - 6.
 The final UPWP is posted on the website.